ethereum/verkle-dev-website/docs/02-concepts/01-data_structures/00-merkle_trees.md

 ## What is a merkle tree?

 Merkle trees are a data structure with the key benefit of being efficient (but not efficient enough for Ethereum's scaling ambitions) to prove that a certain piece of data exists in the Merkle tree.
+They enable efficient verification of the contents of a large dataset (i.e. transactions, files).

 ### Creating a Merkle tree